|

 CORY:

-Variant of English Corey,
+Variant spelling of English Corey,

 COTY:

-English variant of Cody, meaning
+Variant spelling of English Cody, meaning

 "helper."